 In addition, TechForH2 has participated at internal meetings with a wider scope than the normal TechForH2 participants at Scania, Volvo, Göteborgs Energi and ABB and Johnson Matthey.
+This is intended to provide improved and detailed information about center activities at the companies.

-The center has also committed to participate in the SHDC [17] as decided by the board on 2023-12-01.
+The center has also committed to participate in the SHDC [35] as decided by the board on 2023-12-01.
 SHDC is a forum for hydrogen professionals addressing industrial needs and development.
 It is coordinated by RISE aiming to link industry innovation and research in the area of hydrogen development.
 Its scope is obviously broader than the current scope of TechForH2 but it is seen as an excellent platform to disseminate material and run activities through.